playgen/SUGAR-SocialGamification/doc/features/achievement.md

 			// create instance of the achievement client _achievementClient = sugarClient.Achievement;

-			// create an AchievementCriteria list
+			// create an EvaluationCriteria list
-			var achievementCriteria = new List<AchievementCriteria>()
+			var EvaluationCriteria = new List<EvaluationCriteria>()
 			{
-				new AchievementCriteria()
+				new EvaluationCriteria()
 				{
 					DataType = GameDataType.Long,
 					Value = "10",